Nikhila1994/Blockchain-Freelancing-Platform-for-secure-payments-and-skill-based-project-matching-using-NLP/README.md

 # 🚀 Blockchain Freelancing Platform for Secure Payments and Skill-Based Project Matching Using NLP

-This project is a blockchain-based freelance contract platform that allows secure contract creation, management, and validation using Ethereum smart contracts.
-It includes a **Streamlit-based frontend**, a **Solidity smart contract**, and a **Python backend** to handle blockchain interactions.
+This project is a **blockchain-based freelancing platform** that ensures **secure and automated transactions** between clients and freelancers using **smart contracts**.
+It leverages **NLP-based algorithms** to match freelancers with projects based on their **skills, experience, and client requirements**.
+The platform features a ranking system to ensure the right freelancer is chosen for the right job and allows seamless contract creation, management, and validation without third-party intervention.

 ---